Residence Hall Fire Safety

 Harris Village has fire extinguishers in each kitchen.

-The Florida Institute of Technology annually reviews the fire systems in our residence halls and will make upgrades, repairs, or revisions when problems are identified.
+Florida Tech annually reviews the fire systems in our residence halls and will make upgrades, repairs, or revisions when problems are identified.

 Fire drills are held once a semester for each residence hall.
-Fire drills are mandatory supervised evacuations of a building for a fire and are scheduled with the Department of Security and Safety.
+Fire drills are mandatory supervised evacuations of a building for a fire and are scheduled with the Department of Security.

 The supervised fire drill is scheduled within the first 3 weeks of the beginning of the semester.